PJMcDonough/Math103Notes/00intro.md

 3. Lie I'm a double major.
 4. True, I was going to fail, and I retook it at CSUCI.
 </details>

+A friendly reminder to show up.
+It will get you points in the class.
+There are some getting-to-know-you things.
+We also have a syllabus quiz, which you can take as many times as you would like.